niltwill/vc-updatedscm/README.md

 - The 'G-spotlight' mission now starts at 22:00 instead of 17:00
 - Added two star wanted level if you fail the mission 'Waste the Wife'
 - Changed the two identical HMYAP peds in the Bobcat in 'Autocide' (now the driver is BMODK)
-- Decreased the last target's bike speed in 'Autocide'????
 - Vehicles and targets no longer instantly disappear in 'Autocide'
 - Replaced the HMYRI ped in 'Road Kill' with the Burger guy
 - Army gang now carries MP5 as secondary weapon???